 Probation should be used if a hearing panel wants to hold a form of discipline (e.g., a fine) in abeyance during the probationary period not to exceed one (1) year.
-Any subsequent finding of a violation of the Code of Ethics during the probationary period may, at the discretion of the Board of Directors, result in the imposition of the suspended discipline.
-Absent any subsequent finding of a violation during the probationary period, both the probationary status and suspended discipline will be considered fulfilled.
+Any violation of the Code of Ethics which occurs during the probationary period may, at the discretion of the Board of Directors, result in the imposition of the suspended discipline.
+Absent any violation during the probationary period, both the probationary status and suspended discipline will be considered fulfilled.
 Conversely, if the hearing panel wants the respondent to comply with discipline, the hearing panel should not place the respondent on probation.
-(Adopted 11/14)
+(Revised 11/23)

-Index-2022 Code of Ethics and Arbitration Manual
+Index-2024 Code of Ethics and Arbitration Manual